-If you’ve been served with a lawsuit in Pennsylvania state court, you have 30 days to respond to the Complaint.
+If you’ve been served with a lawsuit in Pennsylvania state court, you generally have about 30 days to respond to the Complaint (more on that below).
 You have only 21 days if you are sued in federal court.

 The first documents that you file in court are extremely important because your failure to raise certain defenses might mean that they are lost forever.
 In fact, even answering a complaint could prejudice you in regards to your rights.
 But you will almost always want to file something in response to a Complaint, or else it will result in a default judgment.